-After his release he met and married Harriet Johnson in Troy, New York in 1827, and after the wedding they moved into the house at 194 Livingston Avenue in Albany.
+After his release, he met and married Harriet Johnson in Troy, New York in 1827, and after the wedding, they moved into the house at 194 Livingston Avenue in Albany.
 His major contributions to the Underground Railroad include sending runaway slaves to Canada from Albany.
-Myers's newspaper the Northern Star also served as another Underground Railroad organization.
-In the public eye, the paper increased abolitionist rhetoric, but the organization also worked in conjunction with the Vigilance Committee to raise funds and provide safe houses for runaway slaves.
+Myers's newspaper, the Northern Star, also served as another Underground Railroad organization.
+In the public eye, the paper increased abolitionist rhetoric, but the organization also worked with the Vigilance Committee to raise funds and provide safe houses for runaway slaves.

-He eventually merged the Northern Star with another newspaper is known as the True American to create the Impartial Citizen which published out of Syracuse, New York.
-This paper only lasted for 2 years until 1851.
+He eventually merged the Northern Star with another newspaper is known as the True American to create the Impartial Citizen, which published out of Syracuse, New York.
+This paper only lasted for two years until 1851.
 Meyers spent the rest of his life aiding the Railroad and recruiting for the Army to help them get more Black volunteers.
 His wife Harriet died in 1865.
-Myers himself died 5 years later at his home on February 13, 1870, and was buried at Albany Rural Cemetery.
+Myers died five years later at his home on February 13, 1870, and was buried at Albany Rural Cemetery.